victorfiz/victorfiz.github.io/_posts/2025-01-23-scaling-self-play.md

 1. <strong>Accuracy</strong>: e.g. maths problems checked by [proof assistants](https://en.wikipedia.org/wiki/Lean_(proof_assistant)?useskin=vector) or code verified by compilers.
 2. <strong>Formatting</strong>: e.g. using specific tags (e.g., `<think>` and `<answer>`) that lead to responses with higher "ratings".
 The policy learns when it is appropriate to `<think>`, which one could argue translates to some awareness of its own uncertainty.

 This is fantastic news for maths and programming.
 I predict that models will become very spikey in these abilities.
-We will see a line of IMO-like benchmarks being shattered.<sup>1</sup> Any verifiable task that lives in symbolic space will drastically improve beyond human capabilities.
-It might be the case that because maths is so detached from our evolutionary process, humans are actually quite bad at it relative to what is possible – predictions we make on the AI-maths ceiling might seriously surprise us.
+Any verifiable task that lives in symbolic space will drastically improve beyond human capabilities.
+It might be the case that because maths is so detached from our evolutionary process, humans are actually quite bad at it relative to {% include tooltip.html term="what is possible" definition="Predictions we make on the AI-maths ceiling might seriously surprise us.
 The main thing I see getting in the way of this is economic incentives – research level maths is almost exclusively driven by human interest.
-I do think mathematicians will still be around, defining meaningful problems they want to pursue.
+I do think mathematicians will still be around, defining meaningful problems they want to pursue." %}.

 Programmers, I have a bit more hope for.
 They continuously interact with the real world (customers) to re-define their problems – so until models can approximate (human) theory of mind and emulate what the customer wants, programmers should be fine – their jobs will just shift in the abstraction stack of logic.
 Also, see [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox?useskin=vector): we may see a lot more demand for software engineers.